 It happened to Andy Lundberg when he was flying recently from Kansas City to Baltimore on Southwest Airlines.
-A Transportation Security Administration screener pointed him to the TSA PreCheck line, where he waited behind a dozen other frequent travelers with the agency’s trusted traveler designation.
+A Transportation Security Administration screener pointed him to the PreCheck line, where he waited behind a dozen other frequent travelers with the agency’s trusted traveler designation.

 TSA agents are getting ruder, and it’s time to do something about it.
 So say an increasing number of air travelers, citing their own experiences of being harassed and harangued by the screeners who are supposed to be helping them.